We are a diverse, conservation-focused organization with a variety of opportunities to volunteer.

 If you simply love Tucson Audubon Society, or one of our programs specifically, consider being a program support volunteer.
 Learn all about a program and its activities, and support its inner-workings!
 See our programs here.

 Volunteers for the Tucson Audubon nature shops are truly faces of the organization, and often the primary contact between Tucson Audubon and members/the public.
-A Shop Captain takes on extra responsibility to open and close the shop in addition to processing in-person and online purchases, restocking materials in shop, answering questions from visitors, and managing the main phone line for Tucson Audubon.
-A Shop Captain is responsible, dependable, has some knowledge of birds in Southeastern Arizona, enjoys working in a shop environment, and is interested in increasing their knowledge about binoculars and birding.
-Although you sign up for a regular shift, the schedule is flexible to accomodate your travels!
-Every other Saturday (10am-4pm).
+A Nature Shop Attendant rings up customers, restocks materials in the shop, answering questions from visitors, and managing the main phone line for Tucson Audubon.
+A Shop Attendant is responsible, dependable, has some knowledge of birds in Southeastern Arizona, enjoys working in a shop environment and sharing their love of birds and conservation!
+Opportunities to further your learning about binoculars and birding.
+A number of open shifts of three hours on one day a week are available for you to pick one that fits your schedule!

 Important Bird Area: Surveyors and More